kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 Model 2 assumes that the Ottawa COVID-19 hospital length of stay follows a Gamma distribution.
-The main inference targets are thus simply the shape and rate parameter of the family of Gamma distributions.
+The main inference targets are thus simply the shape and rate parameters of the family of Gamma distributions.
 The observed data are the daily hospital admission counts and daily discharge/death counts (derived from admission and midnight census counts).
 The probabilistic assumptions of the model stipulates the random delay